RevenueHunt

 Mandatory

 Making consent mandatory ensures every quiz-completer leaves contact information.
-Counter-intuitively, this is also the higher-converting configuration overall: platform data across 900+ quizzes shows 71% of top-converting quizzes collect email as part of the flow, and 75% of those make the email field required, not optional.
+Counter-intuitively, this is also the higher-converting configuration overall: platform data across 20,000+ stores shows 71% of top-converting quizzes collect email as part of the flow, and 75% of those make the email field required, not optional (benchmark report).

 The reason: customers who would skip an optional email field are usually the same customers who wouldn’t have bought either.
 Making the field required filters those signal-low responses out at capture time, leaving you with a list of leads who actively wanted the recommendation enough to give an email for it.
 Klaviyo-integrated required-email quizzes consistently outperform optional-email quizzes on revenue per recipient downstream.